 Baking is always about exploring possibilities, so let’s find out whether you can use bread flour for making a regular cake and what will happen if it’s the only choice available!

-The higher level of protein in bread flour allows for more gluten to be produced, giving bread its distinctive chewy texture!
+You can use bread flour for cakes, although it might not give you the desired texture.
+In its simplest terms, bread flour is flour that has a higher protein content, around 11-13%, in comparison to other flours.
+The higher level of protein in bread flour allows for more gluten to be produced, giving bread its distinctive chewy texture.

-You can already see that a cake recipe with bread flour may not be the ideal choice!
+For this reason alone, you can already see that a cake recipe with bread flour may not be the best combination.

 The most important thing to know about the amount of protein found in different flours is that the higher the protein content, the more gluten is produced, leading to a chewier texture.